-Dress Code Expectations
+Dress Code Expectations and Prohibitions

 Shirts and shoes must be worn.
-No house shoes, slippers, or shoes with wheels are allowed.
 Clothing should be properly fitted (not overly restrictive or loose).
 Coverage of the body is expected.
-Therefore, the following garments are not permitted: see- through garments; tops that are backless, racerback, strapless, low-cut, bare-midriff, have overly-large arm openings; or spaghetti straps (straps must be at least 2 inches wide over the shoulder); clothing that does not cover undergarments when a student is sitting or standing; undergarments worn as outer wear; clothing that does not reach to mid-thigh; holes in pants that are above mid-thigh unless patched.
+Therefore, the following garments are not permitted:

+- 1. House shoes, slippers, or shoes with wheels; - 2.
+See-through garments; - 3.
+Tops that are backless, racerback, strapless, low-cut, bare-midriff, have overly-large arm openings; or spaghetti straps (straps must be at least 2 inches wide over the shoulder); - 4.
+Clothing that does not cover undergarments when a student is sitting or standing; - 5.
+Undergarments worn as outerwear; - 6.
+Clothing that does not reach to mid-thigh; - 7.
+Holes in pants that are above mid-thigh unless patched; - 8.
+Clothing with profane, obscene, or otherwise inappropriate language; - Clothing with words, symbols or images that promote illegal, sexual, or violent behavior; - 10.
+Clothing with advertisements or promotion of alcohol, tobacco, or drugs; - 11.
+Language or symbols that promote gangs; - 12.
+Hats and hoods (hooded sweatshirts worn up); - 13.
+Wigs; - 14.
+Do-rags; - 15.
+Handkerchiefs; - 16.
+Sunglasses; - 17.
+Face paint; - 18.
+Overly-dramatic make-up;
-Dress Code Prohibitions

-Clothing or accessories with any of the following are not permitted:

-1. Profane, obscene, or otherwise inappropriate language;

-- 2. Words, symbols or images that promote illegal, sexual, or violent behavior; - 3.
-Advertisements or promotion of alcohol, tobacco, or drugs; - 4.
-Language or symbols that promote gangs. - 5.
-Hats; hoods (hooded sweatshirts worn up); wigs; do-rags; handkerchiefs; sunglasses; face paint; overly-dramatic make-up; or other wear that restricts the line of sight of a student's face and/or facial recognition may not be worn, although exceptions will be made by the principal for head coverings that have religious significance, are worn for medical reasons, or are for a specific, school-sponsored event.
-No blankets shall be carried or worn as coats or wraps while in the building.
-No heavy or loose chains, or straps that create a safety risk are allowed.
+- 19. Other wear that restricts the line of sight of a student's face and/or facial recognition may not be worn, although exceptions will be made by the principal for head coverings that have religious significance, are worn for medical reasons, or are for a specific, school-sponsored event; - 20.
+Blankets carried or worn as coats or wraps while in the building; - 21.
+Heavy or loose chains, or straps that create a safety risk.